Andrei Mostovoy

-Andrei Andreyevich Mostovoy (Андрей Андреевич Мостовой; born 5 November 1997) is a Russian professional footballer who plays for FC Zenit Saint Petersburg and the Russia national team.
+Andrei Andreyevich Mostovoy (Андрей Андреевич Мостовой; born 5 November 1997) is a Russian professional footballer who plays for Zenit Saint Petersburg and the Russia national team.
 He mostly plays as a left winger with some appearances as a right winger as well.

 Club career

 Mostovoy made his debut in the Russian Professional Football League for FSK Dolgoprudny on 10 April 2016 in a game against FC Znamya Truda Orekhovo-Zuyevo and scored a goal on his debut in his team's 2–0 victory.

 On 19 July 2019, he joined PFC Sochi on loan for the 2019–20 season.

 Upon his return from loan, on 7 August 2020 he made his debut for FC Zenit Saint Petersburg's senior squad, as a substitute in the 2020 Russian Super Cup game, which Zenit won.

 On 5 May 2021, he extended his contract with Zenit throughout the 2023–24 season.
+On 10 October 2023, Mostovoy extended his contract with Zenit once more until June 2027 with an option for the 2027–28 season.

 International career

 Mostovoy was called up for the Russia national team for the first time for UEFA Nations League games against Serbia and Hungary in September 2020.
 He made his debut on 8 October 2020 in a friendly against Sweden.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 On 11 June 2021, he was removed from the squad after testing positive for COVID-19 and replaced by Roman Yevgenyev.

 He scored his first international goal on 11 November 2021 in a World Cup qualifier against Cyprus.